Resonance expansions for tensor-valued waves on asymptotically Kerr-de Sitter spaces: Detailed setup and proof of the main theorem

-at the trapped set $\Gamma$,\footnote{We work in the b-setting, which via the Mellin transform is equivalent (on the normal operator level, which is all that matters) to the semiclassical setting considered in Dyatlov's work, see the discussion in \cite[\S{5}]{HintzVasyQuasilinearKdS}.} where $\numin$ is the minimal normal expansion rate of the Hamilton flow at the trapping, see \cite{DyatlovSpectralGap} and the computation below.
-Here, the adjoint is taken with respect to a \emph{positive definite inner product} on $\cT_k$; note that the inner product induced by $g$, with respect to which $\Box$ is of course symmetric, is not positive definite, except when $k=0$, i.e.\ for the scalar wave equation.
-Since $g$ is close to the Schwarzschild-de Sitter metric, it suffices (by the dynamical stability of the trapping) to obtain such a bound for the Schwarzschild-de Sitter metric $g_0$.
-While this bound is impossible to obtain directly for the full range of Schwarzschild-de Sitter spacetimes, we show in Section~\ref{SubsecSDS} how it can be obtained if we use pseudodifferential products.
-Prosaically, this means that we consider a conjugated operator $P:=Q\Box Q^-$, where $Q\in\Psib^0(\ol M,\cT_k)$ is elliptic with parametrix $Q^-$, and for any $\eps>0$, we can arrange $|\sigma|^{-1}\sigma_{\bl,1}(\frac{1}{2i}(P-P^*))<\eps$ (with the adjoint taken relative to an ordinary positive definite inner product on $\cT_k$), thus \eqref{EqBoundAtTrapping} holds for $\Box$ replaced by $P$; we will prove this in Theorem~\ref{ThmSDSNilpotentAtTrapping}.
-Hence \cite[Theorem~1]{DyatlovSpectralGap} applies to $P$, establishing a spectral gap; indeed, by the remark following \cite[Theorem~1]{DyatlovSpectralGap}, Dyatlov's result applies for operators on bundles as well, \emph{as soon as one establishes \eqref{EqBoundAtTrapping}}.
-Arranging \eqref{EqBoundAtTrapping} in a natural fashion lies at the heart of Sections~\ref{SecPsdoInner} and \ref{SecSubprincipalLaplace}.
+at the trapped set $\Gamma$, where $\numin$ is the minimal normal expansion rate of the Hamilton flow at the trapping, see \cite{DyatlovSpectralGaps} and the computation below.
+(We work in the b-setting here, which via the Mellin transform is equivalent, at least on the normal operator level, which is all that matters, to the semiclassical setting considered in Dyatlov's work; see the discussion in \cite[\S{5}]{HintzVasyQuasilinearKdS}.)
+Here, the adjoint is taken with respect to a \emph{positive definite inner product} on $\cT_k$; note that the inner product induced by $g$, with respect to which $\Box_g$ is of course symmetric, is not positive definite, except when $k=0$, i.e.\ for the scalar wave equation.
+Since $g$ is close to the Schwarzschild-de Sitter metric, it suffices to obtain such a bound for the Schwarzschild-de Sitter metric $g_0$.
+While this bound is impossible to obtain directly for the full range of Schwarzschild-de Sitter spacetimes, we show in \S\ref{SubsecSDS} how it can be obtained if we use pseudodifferential products, see Definition~\ref{DefPsdoInnerProduct}.
+We refer to Proposition~\ref{PropImagSymbolInv} for the efficient calculation of $\Box_g-\Box_g^*$ in an abstract setting, with the adjoint taken relative to a pseudodifferential inner product --- see Definition~\ref{DefPsdoAdjoint} --- and using the subprincipal operator defined in Definition~\ref{DefInvSubpr}; for $\Box_g$ concretely, the subprincipal operator is computed in Propositions~\ref{PropLaplaceSubpr} and \ref{PropSDSSubpr}.
+Prosaically, as we show in Proposition~\ref{PropPsdoInnerAsConjugation}, the use of a pseudodifferential inner product is equivalent to considering a conjugated operator $P:=Q\Box_g Q^-$, where $Q\in\Psib^0(\ol M,\cT_k)$ is a carefully chosen elliptic operator with parametrix $Q^-$: For any $\eps>0$, we can arrange $|\sigma|^{-1}\sigma_{\bl,1}(\frac{1}{2i}(P-P^*))<\eps$ (with the adjoint taken relative to an ordinary positive definite inner product on $\cT_k$), thus \eqref{EqBoundAtTrapping} holds for $\Box_g$ replaced by $P$; we will prove this in Theorem~\ref{ThmSDSNilpotentAtTrapping}.
+Hence \cite[Theorem~1]{DyatlovSpectralGaps} applies to $P$, establishing a spectral gap; indeed, by the remark following \cite[Theorem~1]{DyatlovSpectralGaps}, Dyatlov's result applies for operators on bundles as well, \emph{as soon as one establishes \eqref{EqBoundAtTrapping}}.
+Arranging \eqref{EqBoundAtTrapping} in a natural fashion lies at the heart of \S\S\ref{SecPsdoInner} and \ref{SecSubprincipalLaplace}.